-After being left with a broken heart so many times, one question was constantly on my mind, “Why do I catch feelings so fast and so soon in a relationship?”
+After being left with a broken heart so many times, one question was constantly running through my mind, “Why do I catch feelings so fast and so soon in a relationship?”

-There are so many of us who just hate to be single and who are jumping from relationship to relationship and fall way too easily in love.
+There are so many of us who just hate to be single and who are jumping from relationship to relationship only to fall way too easily in love.

-I think it’s also partly because we have a pure heart and we think all other people have one, too.
-We could never hurt a person, and we think other people have the same thinking.
+I think it’s also partly because we have a pure heart and we think that all other people have one, too.
+We could never hurt a person, and we think other people have the same reasoning.

 I’m really sorry I have to be the one who breaks it out for you, but that’s not how things work.

-There are so many people who don’t care for another person’s feelings and who’ll stay with you only as long as they can use you.
+There are so many people who simply don’t care for another person’s feelings, and who’ll stay with you only as long as they can use you.

 You must go step by step and respect every part of that process.
 There are no shortcuts in falling in love.
 Well, there can be, but to be honest, it will never lead you to a good and healthy relationship.